Arkansas River: Hydrography

 The Arkansas has three distinct sections in its long path through central North America.
 At its headwaters beginning near Leadville, Colorado, the Arkansas runs as a steep fast-flowing mountain river through the Rockies in its narrow valley, dropping 4600 ft in 120 mi.
 This section supports extensive whitewater rafting, including The Numbers (near Granite, Colorado), Brown's Canyon, and the Royal Gorge.

 At Cañon City, Colorado, the Arkansas River valley widens and flattens markedly.
 Just west of Pueblo, Colorado, the river enters the Great Plains.
 Through the rest of Colorado, Kansas, and much of Oklahoma, it is a typical Great Plains riverway, with wide, shallow banks subject to seasonal flooding and periods of dwindling flow.
 Tributaries include the Cimarron and the Salt Fork Arkansas rivers.

-In eastern Oklahoma the river begins to widen further into a more contained consistent channel.
+In eastern Oklahoma, the river begins to widen further into a more contained consistent channel.
 To maintain more reliable flow rates, a series of dams and large reservoir lakes have been built on the Arkansas and its intersecting tributaries, including the Canadian, Verdigris, Neosho (Grand), Illinois, and Poteau rivers.
 These locks and dams enable the river to be navigable by barges and large river craft downriver of Muskogee, Oklahoma, where the McClellan-Kerr Arkansas River Navigation System joins the Verdigris River.

 Into western Arkansas, the river path works between the encroaching Boston and Ouachita mountains, including many isolated, flat-topped mesas, buttes, or monadnocks such as Mount Nebo, Petit Jean Mountain, and Mount Magazine, the highest point in the state.
 The river valley expands as it encounters much flatter land beginning just west of Little Rock, Arkansas.
 It continues eastward across the plains and forests of eastern Arkansas until it flows into the Mississippi River near Napoleon, Arkansas.

 Water flow in the Arkansas River (as measured in central Kansas) has dropped from approximately 248 cuft/s average from 1944–1963 to 53 cuft/s average from 1984–2003, largely because of the pumping of groundwater for irrigation in eastern Colorado and western Kansas.

-Important cities along the Arkansas River include Canon City, Pueblo, La Junta, and Lamar, Colorado; Garden City, Dodge City, and Wichita, Kansas; Tulsa, Oklahoma; and Fort Smith and Little Rock, Arkansas.
+Important cities along the Arkansas River include Canon City, Pueblo, La Junta, and Lamar, Colorado; Garden City, Dodge City, Hutchinson, and Wichita, Kansas; Tulsa, Oklahoma; and Fort Smith and Little Rock, Arkansas.

 The May 2002 I-40 bridge disaster took place on I-40's crossing of Kerr Reservoir on the Arkansas River near Webbers Falls, Oklahoma.